esohkevin/OpenScienceKEHackathon/README.md

 The first project can be handled by two groups: a literature search and data mining.

-Reach out ff can help out in any of the projects.
+Reach out if you can help out in any of the projects.

 ### What kind of projects are we interested in?
 We looking for projects that: